About the Yamaha RX-V385

 - Sleep Timer: The receiver's Sleep Timer function can be set turn the unit automatically off after 30, 60, 90, or 120 minutes.

 - Auto Power Down: If you don't operate the receiver or use the remote for an extended period of time, the unit will automatically go into standby mode (Auto Power Down function).
 The Auto Power Down feature is selectable from 2, 4, 8 or 12 hours.
-The unit can also be set to power down if it does not detected an input signal for 5 or 20 minutes.
+The unit can also be set to power down if it does not detect an input signal for 5 or 20 minutes.

 Memory Guard: This feature is used to prevent accidental changes to the DSP program parameter values and other system settings.